 - June 2, 1 p.m.: Atlassian and Volexity officially issued a security advisory for CVE-2022-26134 Vulnerability.

 - June 3, 8 a.m.: Atlassian announced how to mitigate vulnerabilities without security patches.

 - June 3, 8 p.m.: Atlassian released security updates to address vulnerabilities.

-Webshell that was also used for MS Exchange Server attacks
+Webshell Used in MS Exchange Server attacks

-Confluence servers still exposed to the Internet
+Confluence Servers Still Exposed to the Internet

-AI Spera’s CIP team used Criminal IP to determine the number of Atlassian Confluence servers connected to the Internet.
-In Element Analysis, using the tech_stack: “Atlassian Confluence” filter, you can view statistics on country-specific Confluence exposed to the Internet.
+The CIP team at AI Spera utilized Criminal IP to determine the number of Atlassian Confluence servers that are currently connected to the internet.
+Through Element Analysis, users can access country-specific statistics on the exposure of Confluence on the internet by applying the tech_stack filter for “Atlassian Confluence”.

 Below are the IP addresses tagged as VPN in Criminal IP.
 In addition, one Tor IP address has also been identified.